Wednesday, February 22, 2023

 _______________

 In 2018, Loren Charles was kind enough to provide me with a detailed account of his time in The Rooks.
 It is filled with memories and stories about the Chicago music scene in the 1960s and beyond.
-For anyone interested, you can read his full here: The Story of the Rooks
+For anyone interested, you can read his full story here: The Story of the Rooks

 * Loren Charles no longer uses his given surname of Pranno.
 While in The Rooks he often used the stage name Loren Raphael.
 In the Sundazed reissue he was erroneously listed as "Charles Pranno," a name he has never used.
 Loren Charles and guitarist Jeff Pranno are cousins.